rusgar/Me_gusta_el_vino_y_los-toros/README.md

 After cleaning the two datasets, using the appropriate tools, we join them and check with the two models the differences between clean or unclean data

+The set of both data contains a total of 12 variables, which were recorded for 5037 observations.
+These data will allow us to create different regression models to determine how different independent variables help predict our dependent variable, quality.

 # Dependences
 Here we can find the libraries we will use in order to develop a solution for this problem.